This post contains affiliate links. Click here to see what that means!

 One of the most commonly missed eliminations during the Autoimmune Protocol is, you guessed it… coffee!
 But why?
 Well, to start we avoid all seeds during the elimination diet as outlined by Sarah Ballantyne in The Paleo Approach.
 This is because seeds (along with nuts) are a common food sensitivity for some folks.

 Fortunately, according to Sarah’s research, seeds are one of the categories of foods that are more likely to be tolerated as a reintroduction, so some of us may be able to get back on the coffee train after the elimination diet is over.
 But wait…

 Unfortunately, yes.
 Caffeine, which is contained in varying amounts in coffee, can be a problematic chemical for some people — especially when it causes a dependence and inches us towards adrenal fatigue.
 Although caffeine gives us energy or provides a “pick me up” when we need it, often it ends up causing more harm than good.
 Ask me how I know… my former career as a barista in Seattle might offer some clues ;).

 Beyond the negative impact caffeine has on our adrenals, it also acts as an immune stimulant, having the potential to cause autoimmune flares in some folks.
 Because of this, I think it is wise to consider eliminating caffeine in addition to coffee, at least for a trial period, to see how your body fares without it (you can read more from me on this topic in Kicking the Coffee Habit).

-Even though coffee is out, are other caffeinated beverages OK?
+Are other caffeinated beverages OK?

 While the Autoimmune Protocol avoids seeds during the elimination phase, and thus coffee, there is no restriction on caffeine.
 Sarah does give a warning, however, that caffeine is an immune stimulant and can be an issue for some people.
 That means other caffeinated beverages, like tea, are allowed (with caution) during the elimination phase.